nightwatchjs/nightwatch-docs/guide/mobile-app-testing/installation.md

 (/Users/vishal/Library/Android/sdk) </code></pre>s

 <b>Step 3</b></br>
-After verification if all requirementss are not met or if there is an error,follow the instructions to resolve them.
+After verification if all requirements are not met or if there is an error, follow the instructions to resolve them.

 <b>Step 4</b></br>
-Next,setup Appium 2 in your project with the following command.
+Next, setup Appium 2 in your project with the following command.

 <pre style="max-width: 800px; border-radius: 10px; padding: 10px 20px"><code class="language-bash" style="font-size: 20px">npm i appium@next --save-dev</code></pre>